jturn08/smarthome/media-server/linux-remote-access.md

 - Access a desktop environment on a "headless" PC with no connected monitor

 You can connect to the linux PC (i.e. the remote server) from another computer (i.e. the client) running Linux, Windows, or Mac.

-**Note:** The following instructions were tested with Xubuntu 21.10, but should also work with most Ubuntu and Debian based Linux distros.

 ## Enabling remote terminal shell using SSH
 SSH stands for "Secure Shell".
 It provides a secure terminal (i.e. command prompt) for running commands on a remote computer.
 Most Linux-based operating systems include a **SSH client** that can connect to a remote **SSH server**.